kshitij108/project_p/README.txt

-This is my Python project which is decrufting web url in to human redable language. hello....!!! decruffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffft
+This is my Python project which is decrufting web url/pages in to simple formate with simple page layout.

+UPDATE:

+Changing decruft framework with new redablity framework integrating python 2.7.